Hadeel-Salah/team-26/README.md

 ## Info
 Name of the project: MyAbility
 - It's going to be a website

+Roles:
-nathaneal and toba will do the coding diya will do the wire frame and the design
+- Nathaneal and Toba will do the coding
+- Diya will do the wire frame and the design

 ### To-do List
 - [ ] Example checkbox